Mário Soares: Early life

 While a student at university, Soares joined the Portuguese Communist Party, being responsible for the youth section.
 In this capacity, he organised demonstrations in Lisbon to celebrate the end of World War II.
 He was first arrested by PIDE, the Portuguese political police, in 1946, when he was a member of the Central Committee of the Movement of Democratic Unity (Movimento de Unidade Democrática), at the time chaired by Mário de Azevedo Gomes.
 Soares was arrested twice in 1949.
 On those latter occasions, he was the secretary of General Norton de Matos, a candidate for the Presidency.
-However, he became estranged from de Matos when the latter discovered Soares's Communist sympathies.
+However, he became estranged from de Matos when he latter discovered Soares's Communist sympathies.

 Soares married Maria de Jesus Barroso Soares, an actress, on 22 February 1949, while in the Aljube prison, at the Third Conservatory of the Civil Register of Lisbon.
 They had a son, João Soares, who later became Mayor of Lisbon, and a daughter, Isabel Barroso Soares (born in 1951), who now manages the Colégio Moderno.

 Soares's multiple arrests for political activism made it impossible for him to continue with his career as a lecturer of history and philosophy.
 Therefore, he decided to study law and become an attorney.